Calling convention: SPARC

 The SPARC architecture, unlike most RISC architectures, is built on register windows.
 There are 24 accessible registers in each register window: 8 are the "in" registers (%i0-%i7), 8 are the "local" registers (%l0-%l7), and 8 are the "out" registers (%o0-%o7).
 The "in" registers are used to pass arguments to the function being called, and any additional arguments need to be pushed onto the stack.
 However, space is always allocated by the called function to handle a potential register window overflow, local variables, and (on 32-bit SPARC) returning a struct by value.
 To call a function, one places the arguments for the function to be called in the "out" registers; when the function is called, the "out" registers become the "in" registers and the called function accesses the arguments in its "in" registers.
 When the called function completes, it places the return value in the first "in" register, which becomes the first "out" register when the called function returns.

 The System V ABI, which most modern Unix-like systems follow, passes the first six arguments in "in" registers %i0 through %i5, reserving %i6 for the frame pointer and %i7 for the return address.

 IBM System/360 and successors

 The IBM System/360 is another architecture without a hardware stack.
-The examples below illustrate the calling convention used by OS/360 and successors prior to the introduction of 64-bit z/Architecture; other operating systems for System/360 might have different calling conventions.
+The examples below illustrate the original calling convention used by OS/360 and successors prior to the introduction of XPLINK and 64-bit z/Architecture; other operating systems for System/360 and later might have different calling conventions.